rchillyard/Flog/README.md

     }

 ### Variations
-_Flog_ is a case class which has one members: _logger_ which is of type _Logger_.
+_Flog_ is a case class which has one member: _logger_ which is of type _Logger_.
 In normal usage, the logger will be of type _Slf4jLogger_ and will be derived from the _org.slf4j.Logger_ for the particular class specified.
-However, you can also provide other loggers, particularly of the type _GenericLogger_.
+However, you can also provide other loggers, particularly of the type _GenericLogger_ or _AppendableLogger_.
 This is a case class with a member of type _LogFunction_, a trait with the following method definition:

     def apply(w: => String): Unit